 What is Sedation Dentistry in Ottawa?

 “Sedation dentistry” describes the use of pharmacological agents, such as oral pills or “laughing gas” to relax and calm down the patient before and during the dental procedure.
+These agents don’t necessarily put the patient to the sleep, but they do put them at ease before as well as during their procedure.

 The truth is, many patients delay their regular preventative visits due to dental anxiety, which leads to more serious dental health problems down the road.
 If you are afraid of dentists or pain, don’t worry!
 At Rockcliffe Dental & Denture Centre, we will make sure to minimize your discomfort with our conscious sedation options.

-Often times, sedation dentistry also allows our dental team to conduct more than one dental procedure at once, saving you stress, time, and money.
+Oftentimes, sedation dentistry also allows our dental team to conduct more than one dental procedure at once, saving you stress, time, and money.

 Types of Dental Anesthesia in Ottawa